Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can An Error On Your Credit Report Affect Your Credit Scores?

-Credit scores may be negatively affected as a result of errors on credit reports.
-Many Canadians may be completely unaware that their scores are lower than they really should be, simply because of an error on their credit report.
+Yes, credit scores may be negatively affected because of errors in credit reports.
+Many Canadians may be completely unaware that their scores are lower than they should be, simply because of these mistakes.

-This is why it’s so important to check your credit report every year and go through it carefully to make sure it does not contain any errors or incorrect information.
+This is why it’s so important to check your credit report every year and go through it carefully to ensure it does not contain any errors or incorrect information.
 If it does, it’s imperative that you dispute them right away.

 Common Credit Report Errors To Look Out For

-With that being said, many consumers may not know what to look for when scanning their credit reports for errors.
-Here are the top 5 most common credit report errors.
+It’s important to know what to look for when scanning your credit reports for errors.
+Here are the top five most common credit report errors:

 1. Incorrect Personal Information

-A lot of your personal information will be detailed on your credit report.
-You can expect to find the following pieces of personal information on your credit report:
+A lot of your personal information will be detailed on your credit report, such as the following

 • Full name